← Back to Blog

 3. You used multi-column layouts

-Two-column resume templates score 40 to 70 percent lower on parse accuracy across every major ATS tested in 2025.
+Two-column resume templates are the single most common parsing failure.
 The parser reads top to bottom, left to right, and frequently merges content from both columns into garbled text.
 Use a single-column layout, always.

 4. You put critical info in the header or footer